joshystuart/express-json-api/README.md

 ## TODO

 * Write more thorough documentation on sanitizers, how to override individual implementations, and how to use custom serializers.
-* Create `POST` functionality (I just didn't have the need in the application I was writing this module for).
 * Create `DELETE` functionality.
 * Implement:
     * Stronger jsonapi response standards (eg. `{ data: { type: "users" } }`).
 See [http://jsonapi.org/format/#document-resource-objects](http://jsonapi.org/format/#document-resource-objects)